Serbian cuisine: Appetizers

+Dishes

+The main course is most commonly a meat dish.
+Besides roštilj (barbecue) which is very popular, braising, stewing, and roasting in an oven are the most common cooking methods.

 Soups

 Soups are eaten as an entrée at almost every lunch.
 They are considered to be very important for good health.
 There are two types of soups in Serbian cuisine: thin soups called supa, and thicker soups with roux or eggs called čorba.
 The most common ones are simple pottages made of beef, offal or poultry with added noodles.
 Lamb, veal, and fish soups are considered delicacies.